wso2/docs-choreo-dev/en/docs/troubleshoot/faq.md

 By including these IP ranges, you ensure that Choreo can establish a secure connection and overcome any firewall restrictions.
 This enables seamless communication between your Choreo component and the protected third-party application, especially when using connectors for external databases like MySQL, MSSQL, PGSQL, Oracle DB, etc.

-## Data Planes
+## Data planes

 ### Q: What is a Choreo control plane?
 The Choreo control plane is a centralized management component that oversees and coordinates the workloads deployed by customers.
 It provides a unified point of control and visibility for the organization, allowing administrators to manage, monitor, and orchestrate the organization’s resources efficiently.

 ### Q: What is a data plane?
 A data plane in Choreo is a computing environment designed for running customer workloads.
-These environments are hosted in either a dedicated cloud infrastructure owned by the customer (private data planes) or on public cloud infrastructure owned by WSO2, also known as the Choreo Data Plane.
+These environments are hosted in either a dedicated cloud infrastructure owned by the customer (private data planes) or on public cloud infrastructure owned by WSO2, also known as the Choreo data plane.

-### Q: I am a Pay-As-You-Go (PAYG) customer using the Choreo Cloud Data Plane.
+### Q: I am a Pay-As-You-Go (PAYG) customer using the Choreo cloud data plane.
 How many environments do I get?
-As a PAYG customer, you will receive two environments at no additional cost
+As a PAYG customer, you will receive two environments at no additional cost.

-### Q: I am an Enterprise subscription customer using the Choreo Private Data Plane.
+### Q: I am an Enterprise subscription customer using the Choreo private data plane.
 How many environments do I get?
 As an Enterprise subscription customer, the number of environments you can use is **not** limited.
 However, the more environments you use, the more resources you will consume in the data plane for the workload you deploy.
-This may result in higher infrastructure costs for the Private Data Plane.
+This may result in higher infrastructure costs for the private data plane.

-### Q: Which regions support Choreo Data Planes (CDP)?
+### Q: Which regions support the Choreo data plane(CDP)?
-The Choreo Data Plane is currently supported in US East 2 and North Europe.
+The Choreo data plane is currently supported in the US East 2 and North Europe.
 However, WSO2 is planning to add support for additional regions as needed.

-### Q: Which regions support Private Data Planes (PDP)?
+### Q: Which regions support private data planes(PDPs)?
-Private Data Planes can be deployed in any region where Azure and AWS are available and meet the requirements for PDP.
+Private data planes can be deployed in any region where Azure and AWS are available and meet the requirements for PDPs.

-### Q: If I want to use my Azure AKS instances as the private data plane, what are the minimum requirements I should consider?
+### Q: If I want to use my Azure AKS instances as the private data plane, what are the minimum requirements I should meet?
-To ensure high availability, we recommend you use a minimum of two (2) workload nodes.
+We recommend using a minimum of two (2) workload nodes to ensure high availability.

-### Q: Are the Choreo Control Plane and Data Planes highly available?
+### Q: Are the Choreo control plane and data planes highly available?
 Are they running on multiple clusters?
-The Choreo Control Plane and Data Plane are designed for high availability, using Azure components like AKS, MSSQL, ACR, KV, Service Bus, etc. with high availability of 99.99%, which allows at least three workload nodes.
+The Choreo control plane and data plane are designed for high availability using Azure components like AKS, MSSQL, ACR, KV, Service Bus, and so on, with a high availability of 99.99%, which allows at least three workload nodes.
 In the event of a node failure or upgrade, this setup provides reliable failover.
 WSO2 also has a backup and recovery strategy in place, including continuous restore drills.
 If you require AKS cluster-level redundancy, we can consider multiple zones.
 In this case, the cost will include an additional infrastructure cost.

-## Billing and Support
+## Billing and support

 ### Q: Whom do I reach out to if I have a billing question?
-Please reach out to cloud-billing-support@wso2.com or create a support ticket via our support portal.
+You can reach out to cloud-billing-support@wso2.com or create a support ticket via our support portal.

 ### Q: What's a Developer plan?
 A Developer plan allows you to try out Choreo’s capabilities at no cost.
 It’s ideal for proof of concept (PoC)  tasks or workloads with limited transactions.
-This plan allows you to experiment with up to 5 components and provides $1,000/year of Choreo Data Plane (CDP) credits.
+This plan allows you to experiment with up to 5 components and provides US$1,000/year of Choreo data plane (CDP) credits.

 ### Q: How do I calculate the infrastructure costs?
 Calculating infrastructure costs depends on the type of workload you want to manage.
 Here are a few examples:

 - **Example 1**: Managing existing APIs as an API proxy with simple mediation; no additional infrastructure costs.
-- **Example 2**: Managing existing APIs as an API proxy with complex mediation and policies; Choreo will deploy 1 x container to handle these mediation and policies at approximately USD$57.25 per month per API.
+- **Example 2**: Managing existing APIs as an API proxy with complex mediation and policies; Choreo will deploy 1 x container to handle these mediation and policies at approximately US$57.25 per month per API.
 - **Example 3**: Creating, deploying, and managing a new API or integration within Choreo; pay for 1 x component + infrastructure cost.
-Each container deployed will be approximately USD$57.25 per month on the default configuration provided by Choreo.
+Each container deployed will be approximately US$57.25 per month on the default configuration provided by Choreo.
 Additional resources will be charged based on the type of resource required.
 - **Example 4**: Creating, deploying, and managing a microservice; the same approach as example 3.

 ### Q: What are the component limitations?